vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 ]}>
 <TabItem value="postman">

-Set `agreementId` to the ID of an ACTIVE agreement.
+Ensure that `agreementId` is set to the ID of an ACTIVE agreement.

 Set `Idempotency-Key-Create` value.